-Dr Kelly Clemens is a Senior Lecturer in the School of Psychology, Faculty of Science, UNSW.
+Kelly Clemens is an Associate Professor in the School of Psychology, and Associate Dean of Impact Partnerships for the Faculty of Science, UNSW.

-She has studied at the University of Otago and University of Sydney, with post-doctoral experience at the University of Bordeaux, France, and Macquarie University, Sydney, before establishing her own laboratory at UNSW in 2012.
+Kelly has studied at the University of Otago and the University of Sydney, with post-doctoral experience at the University of Bordeaux, France, and Macquarie University, Sydney, before establishing her own laboratory at UNSW in 2012.
+Her research focuses on the causes and consequences of drug addiction, spanning basic science through to translational and industry engagement.

 Project Grants